peter88213/novelyst_editor/docs/de/usage.md

 - *Strongly emphasized* (usually shown as capitalized).
 - *Citation* (paragraph visually distinguished from body text).

-When exporting to ODT format, *novelyst* replaces these formattings as follows:
+When exporting to ODT format, *noveltree* replaces these formattings as follows:

 - Text with `[i]Kursiv markup[/i]` is formatted as *Emphasized*.
 - Text with `[b]Fett markup[/b]` is formatted as *Strongly emphasized*.